 - What are the benefits of joining a teen volunteer program?

-- Key information for your parents
+- Key information for parents of teen volunteers

 - Volunteering for teens - expert tips

-- Recommended volunteer opportunities abroad for teens
+- Recommended teen volunteer opportunities

 Volunteers under the age of 18 can participate on the following programs:

 - Costa Rica

 Teen volunteers under the age of 18 will be required to provide IVHQ with parental consent and two character reference letters in order to participate, and may be asked to provide further documentation to the local team depending on their chosen project.